 16. Head out to the Flannel Jam fall music festival

 Old Crow, Medicine Show, Chadwick Stokes & The Pintos, Ali McGuirk and others will ring in the fall with a cozy, comfy music fest.
 The 2-day festival will take place in Marshfield and on Nantucket.
 “One percent of each ticket sold will be contributed to the Levitate Foundation, a non-profit whose mission is to cultivate vibrant communities by creating and conserving access to music, art and the outdoors.”
-Find the New England Flannel Jam October 8-9.
+Find the New England Flannel Jam October 12-14 during Columbus Day Weekend!

 17. Get salty with the New Bedford Whaling Museum

 Enjoy live musical scores of spooky classics like Ghostbusters, The Twilight Zone, Stranger Things, and The Addams Family, along with scores from beloved, festive family classics like The Nightmare Before Christmas and Harry Potter.
-Find it Tuesday, October 3 from 6-8 PM at The Rocks.
-And reserve your free admission online.
+Find more details and reserve your free admission online.

 111 Harbor Way, Boston, MA 02210